 The Main Differences Within Planning and Scheduling

-- Create optimized schedules balancing production efficiency and delivery performance
+- Create optimized schedules that balance production efficiency and delivery performance

-- Maximize output on bottleneck resources to increase revenue
+- Maximize throughput on bottleneck resources to increase revenue

 - Synchronize supply with demand to reduce inventories